stfc/PSyclone/doc/user_guide/psy_data.rst

 Is uses the function ``IEEE_IS_FINITE`` from the ieee_arithmetic module for this test.
 Note that only floating point numbers will be tested.
-Integer numbers do not have a bit pattern for 'infinity' or NAN.
+Integer numbers do not have a bit pattern for 'infinity' or ``NaN``.

 The runtime libraries for GOcean and LFRic are based on a jinja-template contained in the directory ``<PSYCLONEHOME>/lib/nan_test``.